Video Editor MCP server

 uv run video-editor-mcp YOURAPIKEY

-To enable Photos app search on MacOS:
+To enable local Photos app search (MacOS only):

 LOAD_PHOTOS_DB=1 uv run video-editor-mcp YOURAPIKEY